-How to create pins that convert and drive traffic to your site is the golden ticket on Pinterest.
+How Creating pins that convert and drive traffic to your site is the golden ticket to Pinterest.
 How do you create a viral pin?
 Let’s dive into the steps you can take.

 You did all of the hard work and finished the blog post.
 Phew!
-You’ve added keywords, photos, and as many words as you can muster and now you have to create pin graphics.
+You’ve added keywords, photos, and as many words as you can, and now you have to create pin graphics.

-Now you need to make sure your pin graphic gets clicked on.
-That they are professional looking and not like a 1st grader made them.
+Now you need to make sure your pin graphic gets clicked on and that they are professional looking and not as a 1st grader made them.

 The best Pins are visually compelling, tell a good story and make people want to learn more.
 It’s easy to make great Pins—just follow these creative best practices.